Sport-Thieme: History

 The company was founded on April 1, 1949, by Karl-Heinz Thieme.
 In the early 1960s, workshops were established on the company grounds to enable in-house manufacturing.
 In 1971, expansion of the warehousing area began in the industrial estate of Heidwinkel, a district belonging to Grasleben.
 Hans-Rudolf Thieme, the founder’s son, introduced an electronic inventory management system in 1979 and joined the management board in 1983.
 Through the introduction of export strategies starting in 1992 and the launch of an online shop in 1996, Sport-Thieme developed into a leading supplier.
 After the founder’s death in 1999, the company continued its growth course.
 Corporate acquisitions contributed significantly to expansion, including Reivo (1992), Olympia-Sporthaus Loydl (2000), Holz-Hoerz (2006), and Automaten Hoffmann (2012, later Sportime).
 Thieme’s son-in-law, Maximilian Hohe, joined the company in 2011 and assumed management in 2014.
 In 2023, the group’s sales exceeded the €100 million mark for the first time.
 At the beginning of 2024, Sport-Thieme introduced a new brand image.
 As of January 1, 2025, the company consolidated all previous logistics locations at a single new site in Haldensleben, Saxony-Anhalt.
-Since September 1, 2025, the company has a new Co-Managing Director in Michael Egerer.

-Products and services

-The company offers a range of sports equipment for schools, clubs, fitness, and therapy, with more than 19,000 items covering over 70 sports.